- Politics and Social Issues»

 US-China trade myth

-"Hey Corwin, who do you think would win in a war, China or us?" a friend once asked me.
+"Who do you think would win in a war: China or us?" a friend once asked me.
 This was a few years ago so we were both still in the Army.
 "Whoever has home court advantage," I responded.
 He seemed content with the answer and didn't pursue the subject any further.
 That's as intellectual as things got among the junior enlisted most of the time.

 We were both thinking along the lines of tanks, missiles and troops.
 That's how the media shows US-China trade relations: us versus them.
 And it loves making us look like we're losing.
 Why?
 Simply put: because bad news always gets more ratings.
 The narrative goes something like this (and why they're selling it to us):